jushih/Trimet-Analysis/README.md

-This project examines Portland communter rail (TriMet MAX) data with focus on delays.
+This project examines Portland commuter rail (TriMet MAX) data with focus on delays.